Skip to main content

 Conference Papers

 • "Decolonial Memory, Queer Utopianism, and the Art of Lee Paje: Alternative Histories as Eschatological Interventions."
-Accepted for presentation at the American Academy of Religion Annual Conference on November 25, 2024.
+Presented at the American Academy of Religion Annual Conference on November 25, 2024.

 • "Memory, Homeplaces, and the (After)Lives of Queer Feminist Ancestors."
 Presented at the "After-Life" Graduate Religious Studies Conference at Brown University on April 6, 2024.